ReactiveCJ/FPScala/README.md

 # FPScala
-Exercise answer for Functional Programming in Scala
+Exercise answers for Functional Programming in Scala